-- 'Gypsies and Travellers' is a commonly used catch all term that includes people from a variety of groups, all of whom were - or are - nomadic.
-These include: Romany (English/ Welsh) Gypsies (the majority group in England and Wales (E and W), Scottish Gypsies/ Travellers, Travellers of Irish heritage (Irish Travellers), Roma, Fairground and Show people, Circus people, New Travellers, and Bargee and water craft/canal boat Travellers. - Today, although nomadism/'travelling' is an important part of Gypsy and Traveller people's culture and history, the word 'Gypsy' or 'Traveller' is more accurately a description of ethnic identity and distinct culture(s), e.g. social organisation, value system, shared history, language, traditions etc, rather than a description of actual daily activities or an identifier of nationality.
-An estimated two-thirds of Gypsies and Travellers in the UK today live among the 'settled community' in permanent housing, with a further significant portion living on permanent sites, either privately or publicly provided.
-Others, due to national shortages of sites, live on unauthorised sites (as of 2011, approx. 20% of Gypsy/Traveller caravans are stationed 'unlawfully' rendering the occupants technically homeless)47.
-The nomadic aspect of their culture is expressed in periods of 'travelling' from their home base to attend family events and annual fairs, rather than being a constant feature.
-Settlement in housing is often due to an inadequate supply of Traveller sites rather than preference. - Gypsies and Irish Travellers are recognised ethnic groups under UK law, and were included as such in the 2011 National Census for the first time. - Under the Race Relations Act, Romany Gypsies and Irish Travellers are recognised as minority ethnic groups, and should be afforded protection in law against discrimination.
+"Gypsies and Travellers" is a commonly used catch-all term that includes people from a variety of groups, all of whom were - or are - nomadic.
+These include: Romany (English/Welsh) Gypsies (the majority group in England and Wales), Scottish Gypsies/Travellers, Travellers of Irish heritage (Irish Travellers), Roma, Fairground and Show people, Circus people, New Travellers, and Bargee and water craft/canal boat Travellers.

+Today, although nomadism/"travelling" is an important part of Gypsy and Traveller people's culture and history, the word "Gypsy" or "Traveller" is more accurately a description of ethnic identity and distinct culture(s) - social organisation, value system, shared history, language, traditions, etc. - rather than a description of actual daily activities or an identifier of nationality.
+An estimated two-thirds of Gypsies and Travellers in the UK today live among the "settled community" in permanent housing, with a further significant portion living on permanent sites, either privately or publicly provided.
+Others, due to national shortages of sites, live on unauthorised sites (as of 2011, approximately 20% of Gypsy/Traveller caravans are stationed "unlawfully", rendering the occupants technically homeless).
+The nomadic aspect of their culture is expressed in periods of "travelling" from their home base to attend family events and annual fairs, rather than being a constant feature.
+Settlement in housing is often due to an inadequate supply of Traveller sites rather than preference.

+Gypsies and Irish Travellers are recognised ethnic groups under UK law, and were included as such in the National Census for the first time in 2011.

+Under the Race Relations Act, Romany Gypsies and Irish Travellers are recognised as minority ethnic groups, and should be afforded protection in law against discrimination.